 With school events, sports, and fall activities starting up soon, handling the communication about your children is a hassle when both parents live under the same roof.
 If you’re a divorced parent, it’s even more difficult.

-However, keeping the lines of communication with your spouse effective and positive while supporting your child is important, so parents need to make the extra effort to stay organized.
+However, keeping the lines of communication with your ex effective and positive while supporting your child is important, so parents need to make the extra effort to stay organized.
 How do you handle the communication when the stress of all the fall activities start back up?

 1: Keep the school and teachers informed

-Let teachers and school personnel know how to contact all parents of your child.
+Let teachers and school personnel know how to contact all the parents of your child.
 Explain how all the parents are involved and want to support their child’s education.
 Request that you will need two copies of letters, brochures, etc. Send the teacher an email with all pertinent emails and contact information so she can easily contact everyone.

 2: Have ONE folder for both homes

 In our family, each child has a folder that comes home with their school papers and each night the parent they are staying with reads the papers, completes the assignment, initials it, and leaves it in the folder for the other parent to see.
 When both parents have seen it, it is trashed or sent back to school, if needed.
 We inform the teacher of our system so she’s aware to leave the papers in the folder an extra day or so.
 If it is an urgent matter, we will take a picture using our phone and text it to the other parent to see.

 3: Use the same visual reminders in both households